BerbelStyle/PhoneCatalog/phonecatalog/README.md

 ## HOW TO START USING THE APP

-To run the server, run 'node app.js' in the /phones folder:
+To run the server, run `node app.js` in the /phones folder:

 Open [http://localhost:3001](http://localhost:3001) to view the server in the browser.